ShelJi/ros-tutorial/README.md

 ros2 run my_py_pkg my_minimal_publisher
 ```

+This create the custom publisher and lisener.

-(optional) Register into package.xml for standardise
+#### (optional) Register into package.xml for standardise

 ```xml
 ...